nycae/sherlock-vs-moriarty-solution/README.md

 * [Milestone 1](https://github.com/RoberPlaza/MachineLearningLAB/tree/master/milestone1)

-In **Milestone 2**  we have to predict when Moriarty will attack the device with Sherock.
+In **Milestone 2**  we have to predict when Moriarty will attack the device with Sherock in order to build a model.
 * [Milestone 2](https://github.com/RoberPlaza/MachineLearningLAB/tree/master/milestone2)

 * [Milestone 3](https://github.com/RoberPlaza/MachineLearningLAB/tree/master/milestone3)